 After much contemplation, head scratching, reviewing pretty pictures, and falling asleep in my chair, I’m quite optimistic I have settled on the details of this reading table – though minutiae may change before the wax goes on!

 The table will be true, in materials and construction, to the decade 1750 to 1760.
-The main timber will be Black Walnut (Juglans nigra) which enjoyed great popularity in England for a brief period.
-European Walnut (Juglans regia) had been the cabinet wood from roughly the mid seventeenth-century (and England had burgeoning supplies of home-grown walnut), but France, whence much of the valued timber was sourced, slapped a ban on its export in 1720.
+The main timber will be black walnut (Juglans nigra) which enjoyed great popularity in England from the second quarter of the eighteenth-century.
+European walnut (Juglans regia) had been the cabinet wood from roughly the mid seventeenth-century (and England had burgeoning supplies of home-grown walnut), but France, whence much of the valued timber was sourced, slapped a ban on its export in 1720.
 The reasons for the embargo were both economic and political, but the English cabinetmakers already had their eyes on supplies of new (and some would argue, superior) varieties of cabinet woods to take the place of France’s bois.

 Of the three pillar forms common to this period, baluster, gun barrel and vasiform, the only example I don’t already have in the home is a gun barrel, so this table will have a gun barrel pillar reflecting the Ionic order.
 The telescoping column will be of oak.

 One of the deciding factors concerning the period of this table was the current difficulty I have with making a steel spring catch as I no longer have the requisite equipment.
 A wooden locking screw and corresponding holes in the column are perfectly in keeping with a table of this date and I can easily accomplish threading the screw and pillar.

 The block that supports the box carcase, and into which the column is mortised, will be made from either elm or oak, depending on which species migrates to the fore when I start scrounging through my store of wood.
 Both are historically appropriate, but my preference is for elm as it is particularly tough and resistant to splitting.